Celtics trounce undermanned Cavaliers

 Sullinger even came back early to help the late run.

-The Celtics host the Toronto Raptors, already locked into the third seed in the Eastern Conference, Tuesday and visit Milwaukee, the sixth seed, Wednesday.

-The Celtics lead the eighth-place Brooklyn Nets by a game and also own the tie-breaker.

 “All year we’ve been talking about focus on what’s next.
-And what’s next is Toronto,” said Celtics coach Brad Stevens.
+And what’s next is Toronto (Tuesday night, at home),” said Celtics coach Brad Stevens.
 “And yes, we are one game away, but winning a game in the NBA is awfully difficult.”

-Asked what happens if the team were to clinch Sunday night, the coach said, “Toronto walk-through at 11 a.m. on Tuesday ... nothing changes at all.”
+Asked what happens if the team clinches Sunday night, the coach said, “Toronto walk-through at 11 a.m. on Tuesday ... nothing changes at all.”

 Guard Isaiah Thomas came off the bench and led seven Celtics in double figures with 17 points, adding six assists.
 Guard Evan Turner had 15 points, seven rebounds and five assists and forward Kelly Olynyk had 10 points and seven rebounds and Sullinger had 11 points and four assist off the bench.